 - We understand the purpose of Trust governance and the role of the executive leaders. - We accept that we have no legal authority to act individually, except when the Board has given us delegated authority to do so, and therefore we will only speak on behalf of Trust governance when we have been specifically authorised to do so. - We accept collective responsibility for all decisions made.
-This means that we will not speak against majority decisions outside meetings. - We have a duty to act fairly and without prejudice. - We will encourage open governance and will act appropriately. - We will consider carefully how decisions may affect the community. - We will always be mindful of our responsibility to maintain and develop the ethos and reputation of the Trust.
-Our actions in respect of any one academy will reflect this. - In making or responding to criticism or complaints we will follow the procedures established by the Trust Board. - We will actively support and challenge the executive leaders.
+We also accept that we have a duty of confidentiality to keep matters confidential.
+This means that we will not speak against majority decisions outside meetings, even where, for example, we voted against the decision made.

-- We will accept and respect the difference in roles between the executive and non-executive lines, ensuring that we work collectively for the benefit of the organisation. - We will respect the role of the executive leaders and their responsibility for the day to day management of the organisation and avoid any actions that might undermine such arrangements. - When formally speaking or writing in our governing role we will ensure our comments reflect current organisational policy even if they might be different to our personal views. - When communicating in our private capacity (including online and on social media) we will be mindful of and strive to uphold the reputation of the organisation. - We will not respond to external events or influences on an individual basis and will always work with executive leaders to determine the most appropriate response.
+- We have a duty to act fairly and without prejudice. - We will encourage open governance and will act appropriately. - We will consider carefully how decisions may affect the community. - We will always be mindful of our responsibility to maintain and develop the ethos and reputation of the Trust.
+Our actions in respect of any one academy will reflect this. - In making or responding to criticism or complaints we will follow the procedures established by the Trust Board. - We will actively support and challenge the executive leaders. - We will accept and respect the difference in roles between the executive and non-executive lines, ensuring that we work collectively for the benefit of the organisation. - We will respect the role of the executive leaders and their responsibility for the day to day management of the organisation and avoid any actions that might undermine such arrangements. - When formally speaking or writing in our governing role we will ensure our comments reflect current organisational policy even if they might be different to our personal views. - When communicating in our private capacity (including online and on social media) we will be mindful of and strive to uphold the reputation of the organisation and will not do anything to bring the Trust into disrepute. - We will not respond to external events or influences on an individual basis and will always work with executive leaders to determine the most appropriate response.